 This was to lead to a bit of a ‘eureka moment’ in my life.
-I always (then) kept a bit of a written log of amateur radio stations heard and often would write with a SWL report to stations heard in the hopes of getting a QSL card – I did not know of the existence of the RSGB bureau so it was always via direct mail.
-One day I did not receive a QSL card but an actual in person visit from a real life radio amateur who lived a few miles away from me.
+I always (then) kept a bit of a written log of amateur radio stations heard and often would write with an SWL report to stations heard in the hopes of getting a QSL card – I did not know of the existence of the RSGB bureau so it was always via direct mail.
+One day I did not receive a QSL card but an actual in-person visit from a real-life radio amateur who lived a few miles away from me.
 His call G3PGI (this is probably around 40 years ago….)
 I will always remember.
-With him he brought the largest, heaviest radio I have ever seen for me to use!
+With him, he brought the largest, heaviest radio I have ever seen for me to use!
 What a fantastic gesture.
 If I recall correctly it was a Marconi CR100 and when connected to my ‘Rediffusion’ antenna opened up a whole new radio world.

 (Image from HERE)

-With savings, from a paper round, I then bought (I think from G. W. Smith of Lisle Street, London) a UNICA UNR-30 valve radio with BFO with which I discovered ‘numbers stations’.
+With savings, from a paper round, I then bought (I think from G. W. Smith & Co of Lisle Street, London) a UNICA UNR-30 superhet 4 valve radio, with BFO covering, 550khz to 30Mhz in four bands with which I discovered ‘numbers stations’.

 With that radio, in 1968, I was the first in the house to hear of the disastrous explosion at Ronan Point, a residential high rise tower block close by.
-A gas explosion caused partial collapse of one corner of the building.
-I woke my parents to tell them about the news from my radio – long before 24 hour rolling news.
+A gas explosion caused a partial collapse of one corner of the building.
+I woke my parents to tell them about the news from my radio – long before 24-hour rolling news.

 Many great contacts and friendships ensued.
-What a fantastic hobby and community amateur radio is!
+What a fantastic hobby and community amateur radio are!

 It is with some pride that I can state that we are a fully licensed family.
 Number one son Ben became 2E1DLO in 1994 first followed by XYL Jackie as 2E1DWM (1995) and then Nick as M3BEO in 2002.